Manufacturing: Manufacturing Workflows: Intro to Manufacturing

 When done, click Save.

-Take a look at the Structure and Cost Analysis of the completed BoM.
-You will see a staggered breakdown of the cost of materials, including those used to produce the component needed first.
+If you look at the Structure and Cost Analysis of the completed BoM, you will see a staggered breakdown of the cost of materials, including those used to produce the component needed first.

 Now, when a Sales Order is placed for a product with a Complex BoM, two manufacturing orders will be created, reflecting that a component must be produced in order to move forward with the SO's production schedule.
 You can see below that the two orders are sequential in list view.